How Friendships Change in Adulthood

 During young adulthood, friendships become more complex and meaningful.
 In childhood, friends are mostly other kids who are fun to play with; in adolescence, there’s a lot more self-disclosure and support between friends, but adolescents are still discovering their identity, and learning what it means to be intimate.
 Their friendships help them do that.

-But, “in adolescence, people have a really tractable self,” Rawlins says.
+But “in adolescence, people have a really tractable self,” Rawlins says.
 “They’ll change.”
-How many band t-shirts from Hot Topic end up sadly crumpled at the bottom of dresser drawers because the owners’ friends said the band was lame?
+How many band T-shirts from Hot Topic end up sadly crumpled at the bottom of dresser drawers because the owners’ friends said the band was lame?
 The world may never know.
 By young adulthood, people are usually a little more secure in themselves, more likely to seek out friends who share their values on the important things, and let the little things be.

 Friendship networks are naturally denser, too, in youth, when most of the people you meet go to your school or live in your town.
 As people move for school, work, and family, networks spread out.
 Moving out of town for college gives some people their first taste of this distancing.
-In a longitudinal study that followed pairs of best friends over 19 years, a team led by Andrew Ledbetter, an associate professor of communication studies at Texas Christian University, found that participants had moved an average of 5.8 times during that period.
+In a longitudinal study that followed pairs of best friends over 19 years, a team led by Andrew Ledbetter, an associate communications-studies professor at Texas Christian University, found that participants had moved an average of 5.8 times during that period.

 “I think that’s just kind of a part of life in the very mobile and high-level transportation- and communication-technology society that we have,” Ledbetter says.
 “We don’t think about how that’s damaging the social fabric of our lives.”

 We aren’t obligated to our friends the way we are to our romantic partners, our jobs, and our families.
 We’ll be sad to go, but go we will.
 This is one of the inherent tensions of friendships, which Rawlins calls “the freedom to be independent and the freedom to be dependent.”